Can You Burn Fat While You Sleep?

 So, to put it simply: Cutting back on sleep sends your cortisol and growth hormones out of whack, decreases leptin production, and increases ghrelin production.
 This deadly combo leads your body to believe it’s in a state of famine– you become ravenous, gain weight, and predispose yourself to diabetes.

-You probably already sort of knew that getting five or six hours of sleep each night isn’t good for you… and now you also know how it makes you gain weight… but you’re frustrated because you just can’t fall asleep!
+You probably already sort of knew that getting 5 or 6 hours of sleep each night isn’t good for you… and now you also know how it makes you gain weight… but you’re frustrated because you just can’t fall asleep!

 You toss and turn and wish the sandman would come sprinkle some magic dust in your eyes.
 But he doesn’t come, and you are left staring at the ceiling.